Skip to main content

 The signature foreign-policy event of Hatshepsut's reign is the trade and tribute expedition to Punt (probably modern Eritrea, Somalia, or south-western Arabia, on the Red Sea coast).
 The expedition is dated to around year 9 of Thutmose III's reign, the peak of Hatshepsut's pharaonic period.

-What is nubian campaigns?
+What are nubian campaigns?

 Show answer